 Insurance carriers often reward good risk management with a reduction in premium, which is a win/win for an insured law firm: the firm saves some money on its premium and significantly reduces the likelihood it will face a malpractice suit.

 In the United States, most legal malpractice insurance is distributed, or offered for sale, through agency relationships.
 This means that the company a purchaser deals with is often not the actual insurer or “carrier” itself, but rather someone representing the insurer as an agent or contracted seller.
-For example, Protexure Insurance Agency Inc. is a Managing General Underwriter for Crum & Forster, which is the actual insurer or carrier offering coverage through the Protexure Lawyers program.
+For example, Protexure Insurance Agency Inc. is an insurance agency providing coverage through an insurance carrier.
 Each layer of the distribution chain can add to your ultimate out-of-pocket cost.

 Many legal malpractice insurance brokers tack on additional fees to the carrier’s calculated policy premium.
 Such fees may be avoided by working with an online-only provider.
 Also, premium payment and financing options can increase your ultimate cost: paying in one lump sum payment avoids interest or finance charges that may be assessed on monthly or quarterly payment schedules.